shilazi/kraken/docs/INTEGRATEWITHHARBOR.md

 Here we use [helm chart](https://github.com/goharbor/harbor-helm) from Harbor community to deploy them. and also [helm chart](https://github.com/uber/kraken/tree/master/helm) from Kraken community to deploy them.

 We should modify two config file additionally,

-1. modify the backend of kraken-origin and kraken-buildindex and make it refer to harbor-registry.
+1. modify the backend of kraken-origin and kraken-build-index and make it refer to harbor-registry.
 2. modify config file of harbor-registry. add another notification hook for kraken.

 As following,